 We’ve been seeing them around for a while, but do we really know what they are?

-Past experience tells us no. While most people have heard of them, they also tend to get them mixed up and that’s because, unlike marketing techniques like T-shirt printing that have been around for a while, these technologies are just now starting to become mainstream.
+Past experience tells us no. While most people have heard of them, they also tend to get them mixed up and that’s because these technologies are just now starting to become mainstream.

 This is why we’ve decided to put this guide together.
 A simple post that explains what AR and VR are and the main differences between the two.